Legendary Love Story of Noori Jam Tamachi: A Tale of Tragedy and Devotion

 Jam Tamachi was immediately smitten with Noori and soon the two fell deeply in love.
 However, Jam Tamachi was a prince from a neighboring kingdom and their love was forbidden by the strict social customs of the time.

-Despite the odds against them, Noori and Jam Tamachi continued to meet secretly and profess their love for each other.
+Despite the odds against them, Noori Jam Tamachi continued to meet secretly and profess their love for each other.
 However, when Noori’s father discovered their secret meetings, he forbade her from seeing Jam Tamachi and arranged for her to marry someone else.

 On the day of Noori’s wedding, Jam Tamachi appeared and declared his love for her in front of the entire village.
 He offered to marry her and take her away to his kingdom where they could be together forever.
 However, Noori, unwilling to bring shame to her family, refused his proposal and chose to fulfill her duty as a daughter and marry the man her father had chosen for her.